 Brands should consider the content of their ads carefully while the world deals with the outbreak of the coronavirus.
 Advertisers and their agencies need to balance the desire to market products and generate goodwill and positive publicity with social responsibility and the risk of any public backlash or further government restrictions.

 Squire Patton Boggs specialises in advising on advertising and marketing law matters.
-If you would like advice on these and related issues, please contact partner Carlton Daniel or associate Jack Blakey.
+If you would like advice on these and related issues, please contact partner Carlton Daniel.